zyx-db/db/README.md

  - we can store table info in a "master_table" BTree.
 The root node for this table can be on a consistent page, ex page 1.

-### Disk Manager

- - Currently our program crashes if we try and read a page not in the file.
-Ex: read page 1 with only 4kb in the db.dat file

 ### Buffer Pool

  - currently our program crashes if our buffer pool is unable to read in the page